See below for additional related events

-An immersive visual and sonic feast of three-dimensional environments and spatial sound visualising and sonifying the last grand Antarctic dance of the Aurora Australis, its crew and expeditioners.
+An immersive feast of 3D environments and spatial sound visualising and sonifying the last grand Antarctic dance of the Aurora Australis, its crew and expeditioners.

 Aurora Australis Ultimo Choro depicts the final Australian voyage of the RSV Aurora Australis to the Antarctic continent.
 John McCormick and Adam Nash (aka Wild System) were the 2020 Australian Antarctic Arts Fellows on the final Australian voyage of the icebreaker Aurora Australis to the Antarctic continent.
 Using laser scans of the ship, crew and expeditioners, assisted by Stephen Jeal, Aurora Australis Ultimo Choro presents a VR experience depicting the intricate choreography of ship and expeditioners.

 John McCormick is a technology-based artist with a major interest in movement.
 John is a lecturer and researcher at the Centre for Transformative Media Technologies, Swinburne University of Technology where he investigates artistic practice in mixed reality environments, robotics, artificial intelligence and human movement.
 John has collaborated on works worldwide, including at ISEA, SIGGRAPH, Melbourne Festival, SIGGRAPH Asia, Ars Electronica Futurelab and Art Science Museum Singapore.

 Adam Nash is an artist, composer, programmer, performer, and writer who works in virtual environments, distributed audio visual performance, data/motion capture, generative platforms, and artificial intelligence.
 His work is presented all over the world, including SIGGRAPH, ISEA, ZERO1SJ and Venice Biennale.
 He is Associate Professor (Virtual Interior) in the School of Architecture and Urban Design, RMIT University.